Skip to main content

 Overview

-When a brand has a Webhook URL configured, Growi will send an HTTP POST request with a JSON body whenever a campaign’s creator affiliation changes state.
+When a brand has a Webhook URL configured, Growi will send an HTTP POST request with a JSON body whenever a campaign’s creator affiliation changes state, or when a creator’s affiliate code is updated.

 Configuration